ajs5710/locatesonde/README.md

 # Getting Started
 The project is made of static pages but currently uses an nginx server to get around some CORS issues with the amateur.sondehub api.
 Additionally, it uses ngrok to expose the running nginx for development purposes as it really is meant to be viewed from a phone.
+Currently, the project is really only able to be used in chrome.

 You will need to replace the `<authtoken>` in the ngrok.env file with a valid ngrok authtoken.